 In WWII, my Grandpa Richard Edwin (“Dick”) Warner was in the ground crew (aircraft maintenance) of Royal Canadian Air Force transport squadrons.
 Dick kept a daily diary of his tour of duty in India and Burma from October 1944 – August 1945.
-Dick kept a daily diary of his experiences in Southeast Asia.
 I transcribed and edited Dick’s diary — a LONG process (some very creative punctuation and phonetic spelling!) but a valuable insight into his daily routine and observations.
 Dick also kept a photo album that shows his entire war experience.
 Many of the photos illustrate points he makes in his Burma diary.

 In July 1941 Dick enlisted with the RCAF.
 At the time he enlisted, he’d been working in the drapery department of Spencer’s Department Store in Victoria and was Scoutmaster of the 1st Fairfield Scout Troop.
 In February 1942 Dick left British Columbia for training in the prairies, first Edmonton and later Dafoe, Saskatchewan.

 In April 1943, Dick returned to Victoria and married Ethel Rowe.
 They both returned to married quarters in Dafoe, Saskatchewan.
 Ethel later recalled that she missed the mountains and the water.
 Once winter set in, Ethel returned to live with her parents in Victoria.

 Dick and Ethel’s son Barry was born in April 1944.
 A few months later, Dick left Ethel and three month old Barry for overseas service.

 Leaving for overseas